chinmayhad/Erlang/README.md

 # Erlang
 ## MultiThreaded Peer-To-Peer Communication Application

-Given the communication information in a text file, this application creates creates a caller.
+Given the communication information in a text file, this application creates a caller.
 This caller is represented by a thread.
 Caller then makes contact with his list of callees.
 Once a callee receives a contact request, it must reply to the original person(caller) to indicate that they have received the contact request.